joeldg/VideoFromJSON/README.md

 This has several more features than a web service that costs $99+/month, ties in easily with Make(dot)com workflows and automates multiple issues I had.

-ALl the following was written by the AI designer that generated this fully working app over a fairly epic prompting run.
+All the following was written by the AI designer that generated this fully working app over a fairly epic prompting run.

 ## Table of Contents
 - [Features](#features)